NoisyNN: Exploring the Impact of Information Entropy Change in Learning Systems: Preliminary

 Before delving into the correlation between task and noise, it is imperative to address the initial crucial query of the mathematical measurement of a task $\mathcal{T}$.
 With the assistance of information theory, the complexity associated with a given task $\mathcal{T}$ can be measured in terms of the entropy of $\mathcal{T}$.
 Therefore, we can borrow the concepts of information entropy to explain the difficulty of the task.
 For example, a smaller $H({\mathcal{T}})$ means an easier task and vice versa.

 Since the entropy of task $\mathcal{T}$ is formulated, it is not difficult to define the entropy change when additional noise $\boldsymbol{\epsilon }$ is present \cite{Li2022Positive},

-Formally, if the noise can help reduce the complexity of the task, i.e., $H(\mathcal{T}|\boldsymbol{\epsilon }) < H(\mathcal{T})$ then the noise has positive support.
+Formally, if the noise can help reduce the complexity of the task, i.e., $H(\mathcal{T}|\boldsymbol{\epsilon }) < H(\mathcal{T})$, then the noise has positive support.
 Therefore, a noise $\boldsymbol{\epsilon }$ is defined as \textbf{positive noise} (PN) when the noise satisfies $\bigtriangleup S(\mathcal{T},\boldsymbol{\epsilon } ) > 0 $.
 On the contrary, when $\bigtriangleup S(\mathcal{T},\boldsymbol{\epsilon } ) \leq 0$, the noise is considered as the conventional noise and named \textbf{harmful noise} (HN).

-\textbf{Moderate Model Assumption}: Positive noise may not be effective for deep models facing severe issues, such as overfitting, where the model starts to memorize random fluctuations in the data rather than learning the underlying patterns.
-In such cases, positive noise is unlikely to provide meaningful support in improving the model's performance.
+\textbf{Moderate Model Assumption}: The positive noise may not work for deep models with severe problems.
+For example, the model is severely overfitting where models begin to memorize the random fluctuations in the data instead of learning the underlying patterns.
+In that case, the presence of positive noise will not have a positive impact on improving the models' performance.